rzgiza/pokemon-db/README.md

 found [here](https://github.com/rzgiza/pokemon-db/blob/main/pokemon_db.pdf).

 ## Getting Started
-The workflow demonstrated below uses a Linux terminal to set up and run the project with command line arguments.
+The workflow demonstrated below uses a Linux terminal to set up and run the project from the command line.
 It also uses the conda package manager to create an environment called *webscrape* that has all the necessary dependencies.
 Note that this project has been tested on PostgreSQL versions 16.2 and 14.3.